renatomaia/coutil/README.md

 CoUtil Library
 ==============

-`coutil` modules provides utility functions for multithreading in Lua using coroutines.
+`coutil` modules provides utility functions to support multithreading in Lua using coroutines.
 In particular, it provides support for:

 - Coroutine execution finalizers.
 - Coroutine syncronization abstractions: